-Invite a child to come to the front of the classroom.
+Invite a child to come to the front.
 Ask them to make the sign of a game they like.
-The first child to name it correctly comes to the front of the classroom to continue with the game.
+The first child to name it correctly comes to the front to continue with the game.

-Have the instrumental version of the Storysong playing in the background.
+Storysong playing in the

+background.
 Ask the children to point and say the games.
 Then have the children complete the faces to show their likes and dislikes.
 Finally, have the children sit in pairs and take turns to point and say Do you like games?
 Yes, I like (soccer).

 Ask the children to sit down in a circle.
 Ask them to think of the game they like the most.
 Then say I like soccer.
 Ask all the children who like soccer to stand up and change places.
 Repeat, varying the games you mention.
 Then say I like games! and ask all of the children to stand up and change places.
-Repeat as many times as possible.
-Do the Goodbye Bebop and Friends routine.
+Repeat as many times as you wish.
+Do the Goodbye Bebop routine.